 Multiplying Your Plant

-Healthy, thriving spider plants send up long wiry stems with little plantlets at the end of each stem.
-The plantlets can be removed and placed on top of moist potting soil where they will quickly take root, forming a new spider plant.
-Share this petite, fast-growing plant with a friend and inspire others enjoy houseplants in their home.
-Another option is to tuck the plantlet into the soil around the mother spider plant and create a very full container of spider plants.
+Healthy, thriving spider plants send up long wiry stems with little plantlets at the end.
+The plantlets can be removed and placed on top of moist potting soil where they will quickly take root, forming a new plant.
+Another option is to tuck the plantlet into the soil around the mother spider plant and create a container full of spider plants.

 Spider Plant Care Must-Knows

-Bright, indirect light is just right for spider plants.
-Avoid direct sunlight as it has the potential to scorch leaves.
+A spider plant likes bright, indirect light.
+Avoid direct sunlight as it has the potential to scorch the leaves.
 If bright indirect light isn't an option, spider plants will grow in low light but they will grow slowly and may not produce plantlets.

 There are many great varieties of spider plant.
 The unique cultivars sport differing degrees of variegation and leaf shape and texture.
 Here are a few of our favorite cultivars available at specialty garden centers and online.
 'Bonnie' has green leaves that curl and twist.
 'Hawaiian' has variegated green and white young leaves that fade to all green as the leaves age.
 It has a striking multicolor look.
 'Variegated Bonnie' has curled green leaves striped with creamy white.
 'Zebra Grass' has straight, long green leaves edged in white.